OWASP/www-policy/procedures/chapter_processes.md

      * Chapter Name
      * Expense and description if applicable
      * Payment method
-   * Assign a leader to Request a Participant for Leader approval **SLAs:**
+   * Assign a leader to Request a Participant for Leader the second approval **SLAs:**
-    * To respond to OSD JIRA ticket is 72 hours
+    * To respond to OSD JIRA ticket is 72 working hours.
     * Submit expense for reimbursement within 60 days[Expense Policy](https://owasp.org/www-policy/operational/expense-reimbursement)
-    * AP runs twice a month not sure of deadline (Virtual) **Issue:** SLA reponse from second leader depends on the timeframe listed in Chapter policy for a leaders to respond to emails sent to owasp.org email address and the submission and approval of chapter policy.
+    * AP runs twice a month not sure of the two monthly cut off dates to make the AP run.(Virtual) **Issue:** SLA reponse from second leader is (7 to 9 days) as listed in Chapter policy for a leaders to respond to the request from the Foundation.

 **Google Group for Chapter or Chapter leaders creation** **Relevant Policy:** [Mailing List](https://owasp.org/www-policy/operational/mailing-list), [Code of Conduct](https://owasp.org/www-policy/operational/code-of-conduct) and [Privacy Policy](https://owasp.org/www-policy/operational/privacy)
   * Submit ["Contact Us"](https://owasporg.atlassian.net/servicedesk/customer/portal/7/create/720) Request ticket
     * Topic: Choose - Request and OWASP email address from the drop down menu.
     * Name: First and Last name
-    * Company: Chapter Name
+    * Company: Put the Chapter Name
     * Description: Requesting google group for chapter or chapter leaders
     * Submit recieve NFRSD# for records and referene when inquiring.
     * Resolve as done and close JIRA ticket